skychoi1010/SKKU-OSS-TEAM20/README.md

 ## Bug fix issue tracker ~~

-Currently, there is a bug in which the server stops when trying to search outside index.html.
-If anyone can solve it, I would appreciate it if you could help us ~~~
-A bug that first playlist genereation is not work correctly.
+Currently, there is a bug in which a bug that first playlist genereation is not work correctly.
 So user must re-click button.
+If anyone can solve it, I would appreciate it if you could help us.

 ## License